akto-api-security/tests-library/remediation/XXE_PUBLIC_DOCUMENT_TYPE_DEFINITION.md

 ### Step 4: Update XML Processing Libraries
 Ensure that you use the most recent, up-to-date XML processing libraries as they are more likely to contain patches for vulnerabilities like this.

-### Step 5: Regular Audit and Update
-On a quarterly basis, perform an audit of your system, making sure that any and all security measures are kept up to date and work as expected.
-Regularly updating your system and libraries ensures you stay one step ahead of potential security vulnerabilities.